 - Engage and set all locks when using a folding or extension ladder.

 HVAC technicians frequently work outside in extreme heat or cold, putting them at risk for fatigue, dehydration, heat stroke, hypothermia and frostbite.
-For these common HVAC hazards, it’s critical that you know your limits, wear the proper clothing, hydrate, and take breaks to avoid these HVAC contractor injuries.
+For these common HVAC hazards, it’s critical that you know your limits, wear the proper clothing, hydrate and take breaks to help avoid these HVAC contractor injuries.